Basic (On-Leash) Obedience Training

 - Proof of recent vet exam and current vaccination (or titer test results if over 16 months old).

 - Dogs with (and/or owners) physical disabilities/limitations are encouraged to participate

 - Weekly private lessons for owner + dog

-- Residential training (dog is trained by us at our facility during business hours, then goes home at night; owner has at least 4 lessons after dog completes his / her residential training).
+- Residential Day Training (dog is trained by us at our facility during business hours, then goes home at night; owner has at least 4 lessons after dog completes his / her residential training).